Japanese castle: Meiji Restoration

 Before the feudal system could be completely overturned, castles played a role in the initial resistance to the Meiji Restoration.
 In January 1868, the Boshin War broke out in Kyoto, between samurai forces loyal to the disaffected Bakufu government, and allied forces loyal to the new Meiji Emperor, which consisted mainly of samurai and rōnin from the Choshu and Satsuma domains.
 By January 31, the Bakufu army had retreated to Osaka Castle in disarray and the shōgun, Tokugawa Yoshinobu had fled to Edo (later Tokyo).
-Osaka Castle was surrendered to the Imperial forces without a fight, and on February 3, 1868, Osaka Castle was burned.
-The destruction of Osaka Castle, which was a significant symbol of the power of the Shogun in western Japan, dealt a major blow to the prestige of the shogunate and the morale of their troops.
+Osaka Castle was surrendered to the Imperial forces without a fight, and on February 3, 1868, many of the buildings of Osaka Castle were burned.
+The heavy damage to Osaka Castle, which was a significant symbol of the power of the Shogun in western Japan, dealt a major blow to the prestige of the shogunate and the morale of their troops.

 From Edo, the Bakufu forces fled north to the Aizu domain, from whence a large number of their troops hailed.
 As the Aizu Campaign opened, Nagaoka and Komine Castles were the scenes of heavy fighting.
 In the course of battle, Komine Castle was burned (it was re-built in 1994).
 The allied forces continued north to the city of Wakamatsu, and lay siege to Tsuruga Castle.
 After a month, with the walls and main tower pock-marked by bullets and cannonballs, Tsuruga Castle was finally surrendered.
-It was later demolished and not re-built until 1965.
+Its buildings were later demolished or moved, with some of them being rebuilt starting in 1965.

 From Aizu, some Bakufu loyalists made their way north to the city of Hakodate, on Hokkaido.
 There they set up the Republic of Ezo, centered on a government building within the walls of Goryōkaku, a French-style star fortress, which is nonetheless often included in lists and in literature on Japanese castles.
 After the fierce Battle of Hakodate, the fortress of Goryōkaku was under siege, and finally surrendered on May 18, 1869, bringing an end to the Boshin War.

 All castles, along with the feudal domains themselves, were turned over to the Meiji government in the 1871 abolition of the han system.
 During the Meiji Restoration, these castles were viewed as symbols of the previous ruling elite, and nearly 2,000 castles were dismantled or destroyed.
 Others were simply abandoned and eventually fell into disrepair.